 Social Media is a metric in Google’s search relevancy ranking algorithm.
 For some businesses, Facebook, Twitter and LinkedIn can make a measurable improvement to the flow of business prospects and leads.
-These social networks are now valid search engine optimisation (SEO) tools and should be part of any website design package.
+These social networks are now valid search engine optimisation (SEO) tools and should be part of any full-service business website design package.
 Facebook can make a difference to your web site traffic volume, generate more enquiries, and some potential purchasers of your products and services.
 Social Media network traffic will register on the web server traffic logfiles in the “referring sites” section.

 Google Does Social Bigly